natelee-tw/food-classifier-docker/README.md

 ### Information on the Deep Learning model

-This section provides you more detailed information on the deep learning model used for the food classifer.
 The model composed of convolutional neural network (CNN).
-A pre-trained model - Xception with pre-trained weights from Imagenet was utilized as the base model.
+A pre-trained model - Mobilenetv2 with pre-trained weights from Imagenet was utilized as the base model.
 The CNN model is then trained on 1224 food images.
-Each image is preprocessed into "RGB" mode, size of 299 by 299 and into tensor arrays of shapped (299, 299, 3).
+Each image is preprocessed into "RGB" mode, size of 224 by 224 and into tensor arrays of shapped (224, 224, 3).
 The images are then batched prior to feeding into the model.

+The model is trained using Adam optimiser using with a learning rate of 0.01 with a learning rate reduction on test accuracy plateau with 20 epoch and early stopping.

 Refer to below for the details of the full model architecture and training dataset.